 In Brackendale, stay at local Tantalus Provincial Park and canoe, climb, fish, hike, hunt, and swim until you can't anymore.
 Find out what a Yurt is there.

 Stop along the way at the newly renamed Britannia Mine Museum, and see the history of toughness in BC.
 Perhaps, dare the slopes of Furry Creek...

 Take a detour over to Gibsons Landing.
 Enjoy the fresh sea air, and see where The Beachcomber's series was filmed for television.
 Go to the Jazz Festival, take part in zero-waste art lessons, cruise the daily markets, or just enjoy the unique shops.

 Bowen Island might take you longer.
 Become one of the early 'Summer People'.
 Take the trail behind the Steamship Company Marina and just keep going.
 Come back to the village for food.
 You'll enjoy it.

-Tour the village(s) Horseshoe Bay, North Vancouver, and then back to the airport. about 7 years ago
+Tour the village(s) Horseshoe Bay, North Vancouver, and then back to the airport. over 7 years ago